yeasy/learning_pickleball/03_serve_en.md

 Once you are proficient, you can practice serving with different spins.

 ## Return
+When preparing to return the ball, keep enough space for hitting the ball.
+It is advisable to stay at a step back from the bottom line.
+The racquet should face the direction of the coming ball.

-When returning the serve, players should follows the ball to the net (reach the NVZ line before the ball's landing), which forces the opponent to stay in the backcourt.
+When returning the serve, players should follows the ball to go to the net (reach the NVZ line before the ball's landing), which forces the opponent to stay in the backcourt.
 Therefore, the returning ball should also land as close as possible to the baseline.

 ![Double Receive](_images/double-receive.png)